 4. Build Training into the Schedule

 Training the end user might seem like common sense; all too often, this critical stage is either assumed or rushed.
-When you plan your training sessions, identifying the end-users strengths to maximize the sessions, provide reinforcement and ensure they understand, you are setting the stage for success.
+When you plan your training sessions, identify the end-users strengths to maximize the sessions, provide reinforcement and ensure they understand, you are setting the stage for success.
 If possible, hands-on training in a sandbox environment is ideal and reduces anxiety.
 This will also build confidence in the end-users for when the system goes live.

 Integrate Your ERP System into Your Website